eembc/energyrunner/README.md

 There are also two videos to accompany the energy measurement process.
 [Part one](https://www.youtube.com/watch?v=4Tvf-GnYHoc) explains how to connect the hardware described in this document.
 [Part two](https://www.youtube.com/watch?v=fUmDLY7MJxQ) explains how to use the runner to make an energy measurement.

-Training slides are also available in the `docs` folder.
+Training slides are also available in the `doc` folder.

 ## Current Status